RRZE-HPC/MD-Bench/log/MG/logbook_MG.md

     forces[atom] += force
 ```

-The original C-code will be refactored to Nvidia CUDA compatible code and its performance will be evaluated via *Nvidia Nsight System*.
+The original C-code will be refactored to an Nvidia CUDA compatible kernel function and its performance will be evaluated via *Nvidia Nsight System*.

 ### Testsystem